 Temple Emanu-El seeks to be a welcoming, diverse Jewish community that promotes spiritual growth, lifelong learning, charity, social justice, a connection to Israel and world Jewry, and the feeling of being part of a warm, inclusive family.

 Have you ever wondered about the history of the Bar/Bat Mitzvah?
 Click HERE to read the history of how this time-treasured observance came about and find other resources helpful to families about to embark on the b'nai mitzvah journey.

-If you have questions about the Temple Emanu-El Religious School, please contact our Director, Sabrina Silverberg, at (941) 378-5567 or email.
+If you have questions about the Temple Emanu-El Religious School, please contact our Director of Education at the Religious School, Sabrina Silverberg MARE, at (941) 378-5567.

 Judaism includes a wide variety of life cycle events, including weddings, birth rituals, Bar/Bat Mitzvahs, Confirmation, conversation and rituals for death and mourning.
 Click HERE for an overview of Jewish life cycle events, and the rich meaning of each.

 If you are not able to make it to services on Shabbat, these easy and family-friendly instructions will help you to lead a warm and meaningful Shabbat observance at home.
 Click HERE for a downloadable PDF.